 a certain point in time, not that the information has any other validity or uniqueness.
 A

 timestamp by itself cannot prove that a commitment to conflicting data has not also been

 simultaneously timestamped.
 This is a critical concept in relation to immutability: any

 proof-of-existence does not act as a proof that anything else (e.g. an alternative ordering of

 Illustration of conflicting sidechain blocks simultaneously attesting to a mainchain.

 To illustrate this point, we consider a sidechain or alt-chain whose state (i.e. the chain tip block header) is periodically time-stamped into the Bitcoin blockchain.
 This does not lead to immutability of the sidechain, since alternative conflicting states (i.e. forks) can also be time-stamped simultaneously.
 Any property of immutability then must ensure that the sidechain state is linked to a specific commitment in the Bitcoin chain via some trusted mechanism - some authority (who may be effectively operating the sidechain) is responsible for defining the sequence of timestamps that correspond to the un-forked sidechain.
 This then relies on the integrity of the commitment mechanism: multiple versions of a sidechain can be created with multiple simultaneous timestamped commitments into Bitcoin.
 This could be used to execute a double spend attack by collusion of a block signing federation with the commitment authority.

-The MainStay protocol is designed to eliminate the requirement for any type of trust in cryptographic proof of immutability (PoI) by initiating a fan-in-only transaction staychain within the Bitcoin blockchain that is uniquely committed to the genesis block of the sidechain, as described in the next section.
+The MainStay protocol is designed to eliminate the requirement for any type of trust in creating a cryptographic proof of immutable sequence (PoIS) by initiating a fan-in-only transaction staychain within the Bitcoin blockchain that is uniquely committed to the genesis block of a sidechain, as described in the next section.
 The protocol does not employ OP_RETURN outputs, providing additional privacy, censorship resistance and efficiency.